play-co/shooter/views/readme.md

 __Move__

-Emitted when the user drag on the screen.
+Emitted when the user drags on the screen.

 Parameters
  + `pt {object}` ---The new drag position: x, y.